rremple/intervalidus/readme.md

 ## In what intervals are your data valid?

-A Scala library with zero dependencies for representing data as valid only in discrete or continuous intervals, one-, two-, three-, and four-dimensional.
+A Scala library with zero dependencies for representing data as valid only in discrete or continuous intervals, in one, two, three, or more dimensions.
 This seems to come up a lot in application design both in terms of effective dating and versioning data.

 ## Usage